MrTokenTools/DMDPie/README.md

 ###

 <p align="left">All the Materials and Tools provided in here are strictly for educational purposes, we do not endorse any illegal activities related to spam/fraud.
-We are here to learn how to interact with Discords API.<br><br>Additionally, any discussion of the fraudelent activities within our community/usage of the software for said means will result in a permament ban within the software, dont tell me that i didnt warned you.<br><br>Furthermore - we will limit the active licenses to 50.
-This is to make sure Discord will let us be (Hi there❤️) and pays little to no attention to us, aswell as not flagging DMDPie or Token used through DMDPie.</p>
+We are here to learn how to interact with Discords API.<br><br>Additionally, any discussion of the fraudelent activities within our community/usage of the software for said means will result in a permament ban within the software, dont tell me that i didnt warned you.<br><br>[Discord, we know the rules and so do you](https://www.youtube.com/watch?v=dQw4w9WgXcQ) .</p>

 ###